cmaureir/progra-alma/lectures/week2/lecture6.rst

    The BMI is the quotient between the weight (kg) and the square of his height (m).

-   Write a program that receive as input the height, the weight and the age of a person, and show the risk condition.
+   Write a program that receives
+   the height, the weight and the age of a person as input, and show the risk condition.

    ..
 [Camp09] Jennifer Campbell et al.